 When I first researched this investment, I discovered that the wealthy have been privately lending out their money for centuries – before there were banks.
 It was the way lending was done, and it is still being done today because there are too many borrowers who want to buy real estate who do not fit into the bank’s rule book.
 This is especially true if they are investors, or if they are buying a property that needs to be fixed up, or if their credit score is one point too low.

 The problem with brokers

 During the years since 2004, I have Loaned out my money on apartment complexes, office buildings, houses, land, and motels.
 After a few years, I decided to get my own broker’s license.
-I figured I could do a better job than the other brokers, as I didn’t like some of the things that they did.
+I figured I could do a better job than the other brokers, as I did not like some of the things that they did.
 The one thing I hated most was that the borrowers would be told one price, and then, when they got to the closing table, they would be charged double.
-So at my shop we charge one flat fee.
+So, at my shop we charge one flat fee.
 The other thing I hated was how late the brokers always were.
-They didn’t stick to their own timeframes, and the borrower often would scream with frustration because the brokers were not efficient, or courteous, or professional and the borrower would end up missing the deadline.
-When I got my license, I promised myself I wouldn’t be like that and I’ve tried to live up to that goal in every Deeds of Trust that I place.
+They did not stick to their own timeframes, and the borrower often would scream with frustration because the brokers were not efficient, or courteous, or professional and the borrower would end up missing the deadline.
+When I got my license, I promised myself I would not be like that and I’ve tried to live up to that goal in every Deeds of Trust that I place.
 If it isn’t a win/win/win deal, then I don’t do it.